SyncfusionExamples/How-to-create-and-dynamically-update-target-line-for-.NET-MAUI-Cartesian-Chart/README.md

 # How to create and dynamically update target line for .NET MAUI Cartesian Chart
-This article provides a detailed walkthrough on how to add arrows to the axis using Annotations in [.NET MAUI Cartesian Chart](https://www.syncfusion.com/maui-controls/maui-cartesian-charts).
+This article provides a detailed walkthrough on  how to add and dynamically update a target line using annotations in [.NET MAUI Cartesian Chart](https://www.syncfusion.com/maui-controls/maui-cartesian-charts).

 The [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html) includes support for [Annotations](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Annotations), enabling the addition of various types of annotations to enhance chart visualization.
 Using [HorizontalLineAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.HorizontalLineAnnotation.html), you can create and dynamically adjust the target line.